 - Listening sessions with campus Visioning Groups to identify key program drivers.

 - Engage with tenants, downtown merchants and property owners, and the Town of Chapel Hill.

 Spring 2020: Concept Development

 - Develop design concepts based on University program requirements and feedback from the community.

-- Gordon Merklein, Associate Vice Chancellor for Real Estate Operations
+- Gordon Merklein, Associate Vice Chancellor for Real Estate and Campus Enterprises

 - Anna Wu, Associate Vice Chancellor for Facilities Services

 - Evan Yassky, Executive Director for Facilities Planning and Design, University Architect

 Members of the University and local communities are invited to attend one of several upcoming information sessions to learn more about the opportunity for renewal and redevelopment of Porthole Alley.